aaronwolen/osfr-paper/paper.md

 # Background

 Reproducible research starts with effective workflows that ensure the integrity of raw data and provenance of results through the transparent application of data processing methods.

-While technical researchers have long had a myriad of services available that serve these functions (see karthik's git paper), there has been a gap in services for less technically inclined researchers.
-In many ways, OSF serves to fill this gap.
-Providing many of the features that make services like github such an excellent platform for managing and distributing research but with a point-and-click web interface that is comparatively much simpler.

-OSF offers a suite of tools for managing project workflows that facilitate
+While technical researchers have long had a myriad of services available that serve these functions (see karthik's git paper), there has been a gap in services for researchers whose training is far-removed from a software development environment.
+While services like git can present a prohibitively steep learning curve, the intuitive point-and-click web interface of OSF presents relatively few obstacles for research groups to adopt best practices for project collaboration.
+Researchers of all skill levels can immediately take advantage of open science mainstays including version control, activity logs and public access.
+Yet, this increase in user accessibility comes at the price of a reduction in automation. `osfr` fills this gap by allowing R users to integrate analytic workflows with OSF, providing a complete solution for project management.

-The first step towards using OSF is to create new project page.
-Every OSF project can have a title, description

-On OSF, individual repositories are referred to as *projects*, which serve as the fundamental unit of content organization.
-Every OSF project receives a website with a globally unique URL on the `osf.io` domain, which serves as the primary interface for accessing projects and utilizing their various features.
-Files are added by dragging them to the project's file browser, where they are uploaded to the free cloud storage provided by OSF.
+On OSF, individual repositories are referred to as *projects* with a globally unique URL on the `osf.io` domain, which serve as the fundamental unit of content organization.
+User files can be uploaded to project storage buckets with access permissions specified for each user.
+Nested projects serve as *components* of the parent project and provide a highly flexible framework for project organization.
+The main features of `osfr` is to automate the retrieval of existing project files and to facilitate the creation of new project structures.

 # Design